jagreehal/nodejs-api-testing-examples/README.md

 ## Testing Examples

-There are examples for running tests using Jest, Cypress and Playwright.
+There are examples for running tests using Jest, Nock, Cypress and Playwright.

 ## TL;DR

-Cypress and Playwright can't be used as they test at the browser level and so cannot intercept calls node from the backend.
+Cypress and Playwright alone can't be used as they test at the browser level and so cannot intercept calls node from the backend.

 So you're left with two options: